Which carbon accounting methodology standard should you choose for your company?

 The challenge for companies today is therefore more to commit to regular carbon measurement and, above all, to the actual deployment of reduction actions, than to choose between 3 serious methodological standards.
 That said, in order to choose the methodology best suited to your organization, it is important to consider the regulatory framework in which it operates.

-If you want to engage your company in a serious low-carbon transition, make an appointment with our team to discover how Traace can bring you the best level of quality on your carbon accounting and allow you to efficiently pilot your climate action plan.
+If you want to commit your company to a serious low-carbon transition, make an appointment with our team to find out how Traace's carbon footprint platform can bring you the highest level of quality on your carbon accounting and enable you to effectively pilot your climate action plan.

 ➡️ Book a meeting